What Does A BA Do?

 3. Supporting the user acceptance testing process

-Before delivering the solution to customers, it is the responsibility of the business analyst to ensure that the technical team successfully developed the right application.
+Before delivering a solution to customers, it is the responsibility of the business analyst to ensure that the technical team successfully developed the right application.
 The analyst does this by supporting the testing process and making sure that the implementation meets the needs of customers.
 This is done with the aim of ensuring that the implementation fulfils the project’s intended benefits.
 The analyst also has to ensure that the investment gives the company good returns while maintaining the customer's trust.

 Being the core intermediary between several departments in a company, the business analyst has to keep all forms of communication open for easy interaction.
 It is also the responsibility of the business analyst to keep reviewing company processes on a regular basis in order to determine if anything needs to change.
-With the above responsibilities in mind, any business analyst can guarantee maximum fulfilment for both the customer and the organisation.